LOADING ...

 Came to about the draft.

-They got a building New York City, it's called Whitehall Street,
+They got a building down New York City, it's Whitehall Street,

 you walk in, you get injected, inspected, detected, infected,

 neglected and selected.
-I went to get my physical examination one
+I went down to get my physical one

-day, and I walked in, I sat down, got good and drunk the before, so
+day, and I walked in, I sat down, got and drunk the night before, so

-I looked and felt my best I went in that morning. `Cause I wanted to
+I looked and my best when I went in that morning. `Cause I wanted to

 look like the all-American kid from New City, man I wanted, I wanted

-to feel like the all-, I to be the all American kid from New York,
+to feel like the all-, I wanted to be the all American kid New York,

-and I walked in, sat down, I was down, brung down, hung up, and all
+and I in, sat down, I was hung down, brung down, hung up, and all

 kinds o' mean nasty ugly things.
 And I waked in and sat down and gave